Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Halln as-Langmann-Noumi-Rosengren formula as a wall-crossing formula

 \subsection{Vortex partition function in 3d $\mathcal{N}=4$ gauge theory}

 First we briefly review the $K$-theoretic vortex partition function in 3d $\mathcal{N}=4$ gauge theory.
-As explained in the section \ref{section:Kvortex}, the partition function of the $\mathcal{N}=2$ gauge theory on $S^1 \times \mathbb{R}^2$ reduce to the $K$-theoretic vortex partition function given by the Witten index of 1d $\mathcal{N}=2$ SQM.
-Since the vortex equation is a half-BPS equation, the partition function of the 3d $\mathcal{N}=4$ $U(N_1)$ gauge theory on $S^1 \times \mathbb{R}^2$ reduce to the $K$-theoretic vortex partition function given by the Witten index of 1d $\mathcal{N}=4$ SQM depicted by the handsaw quiver in Figure \ref{fig:handsaw2}.
+As explained in Section \ref{section:Kvortex}, the partition function of the $\mathcal{N}=2$ gauge theory on $S^1 \times \mathbb{R}^2$ reduces to the $K$-theoretic vortex partition function given by the Witten index of 1d $\mathcal{N}=2$ SQM.
+Since the vortex equations are half-BPS equations, the partition function of the 3d $\mathcal{N}=4$ $U(N_1)$ gauge theory on $S^1 \times \mathbb{R}^2$ reduces to the $K$-theoretic vortex partition function given by the Witten index of 1d $\mathcal{N}=4$ SQM depicted by the handsaw quiver in Figure \ref{fig:handsaw2}.